salrashid123/go_ekm_tls/README.md

 in this, the JWT token is only valid for that EKM/TLS session

+You can ofcourse invert the flow where the server sends back a signed JWT which includes the EKM.
+This will allow the client to verify the "server that issued the JWT knows about the EKM".

+1. client --> TLS --> server
+2. client extracts the EKM on the connection
+3. client connects to the server at some rpc application endpoint (eg `/connect`)
+4. server extracts EKM from the connection
+5. server issues a verifiable JWT where one of the claims is the EKM value
+6. server sends the JWT back to the  client
+7. client verifies the JWT signature, extracts the ekm claim and compares it to the one from TLS

-The snippets below shows how to extract the EKM in golang and openssl:
+The snippets below just shows how to extract the EKM in golang and openssl:

 ### golang